Where to go in Bali in 2023 (13 Must Visit Places)

 4. Angseri Hot Springs

-Hands down, the natural hot springs at Angseri were one of my favourite spots and most enjoyable experiences in Bali.
+Hands down, the natural hot springs at Angseri were one of my favorite spots and most enjoyable experiences in Bali.

 Not only because they are steaming hot, natural mineral water pools set in beautiful surroundings, but there was hardly anyone around too!
 My wife and I had the whole main pool to ourselves.